To understand the history of US monetary system, we must grasp the role of its central protagonist: gold.

 In 1871, Germany replaced its multiple silver-based currencies with a unified gold backing.
 France, Belgium, Italy, Switzerland, Denmark, Sweden, Norway, the Netherlands, and Japan quickly followed suit, marking the beginning of the international gold standard.

-President Ulysses S. Grant officially demonetized silver with the Coinage Act of 1873, which ended the US bimetallic standard.
-The “Crime of 1873,” as it is now known, drastically decreased the money supply in the US.
+US President Ulysses S. Grant officially demonetized silver with the Coinage Act of 1873, which ended the bimetallic standard.
+The “Crime of 1873,” as it is now known, sharply decreased the money supply in the United States.

 Until the devastating impact of WWI, nearly all Western nations (as well as many nations in Latin America and Asia) kept their currencies pegged to gold.